 Completion of the Clinical Psychology Ph.D. program from the BA or BS starting point will typically take 5 years of residence on campus, with the 6th year allocated for internship.
 Students should expect this timeframe as the general rule pending unusual exceptions.
 Students typically earn their MA degree in the 2nd or 3rd year in the program.
-Occasionally, students may complete their thesis within 1 or 2 years but will not earn the MA degree until all requirements are met.
+Occasionally, students may complete their thesis within 1 or 2 years but will not earn the MA degree until all MA requirements are met.

 Doctoral students (in both tracks) are advised that this is a year-round (12-month) program with clinical practicum and research obligations during the summers.
 Clinical and research work are continuous without regard to the semester structures and students typically are funded to participate year-round.
+Communication related to research lab expectations should be discussed early in the mentorship process and revisited, as needed.